jaesharp/document-understanding-mcp-server/SECURITY.md

 ## Current Security Measures

-### File System Access (`DOCUMENT_UNDERSTANDING_BASE_PATH` and `--allow-any-path`)
+### File System Access (`DOCUMENT_UNDERSTANDING_BASE_PATH`, `--allow-any-path`, and `ENABLE_SAVE_IMAGES_TO_FILES`)

 *   **Risk:** The server processes local PDF files specified by path.
 Allowing arbitrary file path access from the LLM or client introduces a significant security risk.
 An attacker could potentially request paths pointing to sensitive system files (e.g., `/etc/passwd`, configuration files, credentials) or cause denial-of-service by requesting large or numerous files.
-*   **Mitigation:**
+Additionally, allowing the server to write files to disk introduces the risk of disk space exhaustion and potential data exfiltration.
+*   **Mitigation for Reading Files:**
     *   By default, the server **requires** the `DOCUMENT_UNDERSTANDING_BASE_PATH` environment variable to be set during startup.
 This variable defines the *only* directory (and its subdirectories) from which the server will accept `pdf_path` arguments.
     *   The server performs path validation on every incoming `pdf_path` to ensure it resolves to a location *within* the configured `DOCUMENT_UNDERSTANDING_BASE_PATH`.
 Path traversal attempts (`../`) or absolute paths outside this base directory will be rejected with an error.
     *   The `--allow-any-path` command-line flag completely disables this restriction. **This flag should ONLY be used in highly controlled, trusted environments where the operator fully understands and accepts the risks.** It is strongly discouraged for production or multi-user scenarios.
+*   **Mitigation for Writing Files:**
+    *   By default, the server cannot write files to disk except in specific controlled scenarios.
+    *   The `extract_images` tool can save extracted images to disk only when `ENABLE_SAVE_IMAGES_TO_FILES=true`.
+    *   When enabled, image saving is restricted to directories listed in `SAFE_OUTPUT_DIRECTORIES` unless `ALLOW_ANY_PATH=true`.
+    *   These restrictions help prevent unauthorized file access and potential data exfiltration.
 *   **LLM Guidance:** The LLM should use the `get_pdf_working_directory` tool to discover the allowed base path before attempting to process files.

 ### External Dependencies (Java Runtime, Tesseract OCR)